wp-plugins/flyzoo/readme.txt

 * **Single Sign On:** users can login and chat using their existing WordPress accounts

-* **Cloud-based, smooth chat experience:** [Flyzoo Chat](http://www.flyzoo.co) is a cloud-based chat built on the latest technologies to ensure a fast chat message delivery without overloading your server.
+* **Cloud-based** [Flyzoo Chat](http://www.flyzoo.co) is a cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server.

 * **Multiple Operators:** **live support** chat requests are automatically routed to the first available operator

-* **Eye-catching:** You love great design and we do too.
-Flyzoo chat has been crafted to offer a sleek look and feel.
+* **Eye-catching:** You love great design and we do too: Flyzoo chat has been crafted to offer a sleek look and feel.

-* **Tab Sync**: You can browse your site and chat at the same time.
+* **Tab Sync**: Browse your site and chat at the same time.
 When you chat from multiple browser windows (or tabs) all the windows are synchronized so you can chat from any tab, and private chat windows will be reloaded if you move to another page.

 * **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based websites.